 1-1.5, depending on cultivar.
 The berries are ripe when fully black.
 They are sweetest

 when they turn from glossy black to dull black.
 Blackberries do not ripen if picked unripe.

 Storage after harvest:

-Dark green, fuzzy, toothed edges, small spines
+Leaves: Dark green, fuzzy, toothed edges, with small

-Shallow, spreads by rhizomes, invasive in moist areas, but sensitive to heat in USDA zones
+Shallow, spread by rhizomes, invasive in moist areas, but sensitive to heat in USDA zones

 8 and up.

 Cultivars of Note

 'Boysenberry Thornless' trailing canes needing

 support, very large, fragile, purple berry, few seeds, USDA zones 5-10.